 If Holmesglen holds personal or health information about an individual, it will provide the individual with access to the information on request by the individual, except to the extent that:

-- Giving access would be likely to prejudice the taking of appropriate action in relation to the matter;
+b.
+Giving access would be likely to prejudice the taking of appropriate action in relation to the matter; or

-- Giving access would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, an enforcement body; or
+9. Giving access would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, an enforcement body;

 Holmesglen will respond to a request for access to personal information within a reasonable period, and give access to the information in the manner requested by the individual, if Holmesglen considers that it is reasonable and practicable to do so.
 If Holmesglen has refused access, it will provide reasons for the refusal.